 BVG reform.
 The changes that are needed.

 Now that the AHV has been reformed, the federal government is looking to reform the BVG as well.
-On March 17, the proposed reform to employee benefits insurance passed the final vote in parliament.
-A popular ballot will be held in 2024.
+On March 17, 2023, the proposed reform to employee benefits insurance passed the final vote in parliament.
+A popular ballot will be held on September 22, 2024.
 But what is the reform about and how would things change?
 Here's an overview.

 Current status of the BVG reform